zanecolesmith/gigagenome_variant_calling/README.md

-## Atlantic White‐cedar: Population Genomics Comparisons
+# Atlantic White‐cedar: Population Genomics Comparisons
+### This repo accompanies the paper: <i>Applications and challenges of variant calling in giga-genome species: a case study in the imperiled conifer, Chamaecyparis thyoides</i> by Smith et al., 2025.

 ## Variant Calling
 ### De novo Reference